RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 ![](img/clone5.png)

-After VM started , note the IP of the new VM and then try to connect the application again by executing following command in the terminal as below:
+After VM started , note the IP of the new VM and then try to connect the application again by executing following command in the lab terminal (not in the VM Console) :

 ```copy
 curl [Virtual Machine IP]